tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/实时视频通话/TRTCCalling API（Web）_intl_en.md

 ####  switchToVideoCall()
 This API is used to switch from audio call to video call.
 >?
->- This is a new API in v0.10.0 and later versions.
+>- This method is added starting from v0.10.0.
->- It can be used only in one-to-one calls.
+>- It can be used only during a one-to-one call.
 >- Switching fails if an error event (code: 60002) is returned.

 <dx-codeblock>